PCSO Eligibility | Join Us2025-08-27T14:47:22+01:00

 It’s important you are aware that at the point of recruitment you will go through a medical assessment.
 This can result in an unsuccessful application due to previous or ongoing health conditions that may create an unacceptable risk in the role.

-Misuse of substances contradicts everything the police stands for.
-If you are currently using any illegal drugs, this will rule you out of the recruitment process automatically.
+Misusing substances goes against everything the police stands for.
+If you currently use illegal drugs, you won’t be eligible to apply.

-You will be tested for substance misuse during the recruitment medical process.
-You may also be subject to substance misuse testing at any stage during your career with us.
+During the recruitment medical process, we test for substance misuse.
+We may also carry out substance misuse testing at any point during your career with us.

-If you are the subject of a current Individual Voluntary Arrangement you will be required to provide supporting documentation and proof of regular payments over a number of months.
+• If you’re under an Individual Voluntary Arrangement (IVA), you’ll need to provide documentation and proof of consistent payments over several months.

 Cautions or convictions will not necessarily preclude you from joining Northumbria Police.
 It will depend on the nature and the circumstances of the offence.
 However, an applicant’s honesty and integrity will be brought into question if information is considered to have been purposely withheld during the vetting process.